bilalsidd123/Thesis-Churn/README.md

 ## Key Findings
 - Tenure, monthly charges, and total charges are main churn drivers
 - Logistic Regression performed best along with a threshold of 0.4.

+## Class Imbalance
+The Telco Customer Churn dataset is slightly imbalanced because the number of customers who did not churn is higher than the number of customers who churned.
+For this reason, greater importance was given to Recall, F1-score, and ROC-AUC during model evaluation.

 ## Tools
 Python, Scikit-learn, SHAP